2018 Commencement Weekend

 Please note that separate payment is required for each booth where payment applies (cash/check/charge).
 If you are unable to attend, you can order rings, announcements, etc. by calling Jostens toll free at 1-800-854-7464 and you can order your cap and gown through the Greensboro College Bookstore at 336-272-7102, ext.5233.

 Photo Specialties, a professional photography company, will be present on Commencement day.
-A full group picture of the graduating class will be taken on the morning of Commencement at 8:30 a.m.
-Additionally, graduating students will be photographed individually as they receive their diplomas.
+Graduating students will be photographed individually as they receive their diplomas.
 Package information will be available after the ceremony.
 Proofs and packages will be available on their website: www.photospecialties.com.
-For more information, see firstname.lastname@example.org or call 919-967-9576.
+For more information, see email@example.com or call 919-967-9576.
 Students are not required to purchase photographs.

 The College has reserved parking spaces for guests with mobility impairments; however, the total number of these parking spaces is limited.
 A valid permit is required for parking in reserved parking spaces.